 Finally, you will need to add the fun bits; speakers, marshmallows, games, booze, paddling pool, BBQ equipment, coolers, and anything else you deem fun.

-Caravan or trailer vacations
+RV or cabin vacations

 Either way, you’ll need to choose where you want to go: seaside, countryside or a bit of both?
 If the kids are in tow, you will want to pick a spot where you have enough activities and space for them to enjoy and give everyone some space while they do.